 With EU Directive 2024/825 — the EmpCo Directive (“Empowering Consumers for the Green Transition”) — comes the sharpest regulatory update for advertising in years.
 It tightens unfair-competition law, closes classic greenwashing loopholes and creates comprehensive information duties on lifespan and reparability.
 In Austria, transposition takes place via an amendment to the UWG — applicable from 27 September 2026.
+Since 10 June 2026, the government bill (Regierungsvorlage, 528 der Beilagen XXVIII.
+GP) from the Ministry of Economic Affairs (BMWET) has been on the table; parliamentary treatment is planned before the summer recess.

 What the Directive actually changes